agamanyuk/awesome-bots/readme.md

 #### Other

 * [BotCube Telegram channel](https://t.me/botcube) - 🤖 Bots, messaging apps, conversational interfaces, AI & ML — hot reviews & insights from industry experts 🤖
+* [Botmakers blog](https://blog.botmakers.net) - Official blog about bots and Messenger Marketing by Botmakers
 * [Chatbots Magazine](https://chatbotsmagazine.com/) - Chatbots, AI, NLP, Facebook Messenger, Slack, Telegram, and more
 * [BotWiki](https://botwiki.org/) - Botwiki is an open catalog of friendly, useful, artistic online bots, and tools and tutorials that can help you make them
 * [TopBots](http://www.topbots.com/) - We scour the net for the latest content about bots & artificial intelligence.
 Be the FIRST to know & understand technical breakthroughs that change how we live and work